bsdimp/freebsd-git-docs/URLs.md

     will be the canonical FreeBSD Git repository for the committers after all the repositories migrated to Git.

-There are also external mirrors maintained by project members available, please refer to "External mirros" section.
+There are also external mirrors maintained by project members available, please refer to "External mirrors" section.

 ### SSH related information